chichengcn/gici-open/README.md

 #### 1.7 ROS.
 OPTIONAL.

 ROS is a library for robot applications.
-We provide a ROS wrapper to enable GICI handling some ROS messages.
+We provide a ROS wrapper to enable GICI to handle some ROS messages.
 If you want to build GICI with ROS, you should install ROS.
-You can find the instrunctions on [ROS][ros].
+You can find the instructions on [ROS][ros].

 [ros]: http://wiki.ros.org/Documentation